 Sponsored by: Gunnison Field Office BLM (Colorado)

 Stay tuned – We’re scheduled to return in 2014!

 History: The Golconda Mining Complex, which consists of the Golconda Boarding House and Compressor House, is nearly 100 years old.
 Located at the head of a stunningly beautiful high alpine basin on a spur of the immensely popular Alpine Loop Scenic Byway, a four-wheel-drive road that attracts over 100,000 visitors each summer, this unique complex is one of a kind in the San Juan Mountains.
 The boarding house is nearly 100 feet long and 18 feet wide and is built in two sections.
 The building is an excellent example of a remote mine boarding house, very few of which are still standing in this region, especially not at 12,400 feet in elevation.
 The compressor house contains intact machinery distinct to hard rock mining.
 This is the largest extantlog structure on the east side of the Alpine Loop that is accessible to the public.

-Volunteers will learn to:
+Volunteers learned to:

 - Evaluate and repair foundations and sills;

 - Apply chinking and daubing to log walls;

 Location: The site is located at the end of 4wd road on a spur off of the Alpine Scenic Byway, the spur is indicated as County Road 21 on many maps (the UTMs are: 37.964594,-107.55317).
 Volunteers camped on the west bank of the small tributary that drains Schaffer Gulch and Hurricane Basin, sixteen miles from Lake City, CO and 1.8 miles from the project.

 To learn more about this project please contact Amy Eller, HistoriCorps Volunteer Coordinator, at 303-893-4260 x 225 or firstname.lastname@example.org